yoga1290/H5Recorder/README.md

 # Overview
-Headless page video recorder, you simply provide array of paths ,relative to `www` directory or a URL to a server webpage, to the desired pages and their starting and ending URI hash and get a video for each entry.
+Headless page video recorder, you simply provide array of paths ,relative to the current working directory or a valid webpage URL and provide their starting and ending URI hash and get a video for each entry.
 Cropping, scaling, color-based overlaying values are optionals

 ![demo](readme.gif)
 >watch sample output in portrait on mobile's fullscreen mode on [youtube](https://youtu.be/w_RTerk7wtY)